 Kirmen Uribe (Ondarroa, 1970) is, according to the critics, one of the most relevant writers of his generation in Spain.
-Bilbao-New York-Bilbao earned him, at 39, the biggest and most prestigious literary distinction for a Spanish author, the National Prize of Literature.
-His works have been published at several American publications as The New Yorker, Open City, Circumference or Little Star.
+Bilbao-New York-Bilbao earned him, at thirty-nine, the biggest and most prestigious literary distinction for a Spanish author, the National Prize of Literature.
+His works have been published in several American publications as The New Yorker, Open City, Circumference or Little Star.
 He has a column at El País Semanal.
-He writes in Basque.
+He writes in Euskera (Basque).